 Giving up was not an option.
 Production started again as early as 1946.
 A new era began when principle shareholder Fritz Häcker joined the management board.
 Pre-war production rates were exceeded in 1953 and the machines had to be upgraded several times from 1956 onwards.

 A fire in June 1994 destroyed the entire spinning and weaving mills.
 But with a lot of commitment, a new and modern spinning and weaving mill was built.
 In all those years, the factory was as solid as a rock despite deep hits and continued to produce like clockwork.

-We are able to process very different raw materials in our spinning and weaving mills.
+We are able to process very different raw materials in our weaving mills.
 Classical cotton or polyester fibres, blends, linen and viscose are spun to yarns as well as Meta-Aramid, PPS or mono- and multi-filaments.

 Our yarns and textiles are used in different areas.
 We collaborate with leading research institutes in different disciplines in national and international projects on key technologies and future applications.
 We continuously test new textile processes, modify them and analyse their potential for the application areas of our customers.
 Our technological know-how and our process competence are transferred to innovative products that speak for themselves with their unique features.